hartza-capital/sdk-rust/docs/AccountsApi.md

 > models::AccountById200Response account_by_id(x_account)
 Get Account properties by ID

-Get Account permit to receive Account properties and strategy applicated on the portfolios
+Permits to get Account properties, filters and strategy applicated on the portfolios

 ### Parameters